By Tyler Duke

 Each week, we will highlight our top players on the PGA TOUR in order of likeliness to win the tournament.

 Factors coming into play on the rankings are (in no order):

 - Recent form: How the player has performed in various aspects of his game in recent weeks.

 - Course history: How the player has performed at the host course if he has played there in the past.

 - Course fit: Used as a secondary or backup to course history, fit looks at certain skills that translate to success on the host course.

 - Strokes gained: Strokes gained will come into play in all of the factors above.
 Unless otherwise noted, strokes gained stats are taken from the player’s last 50 rounds.

-Using the guidelines above, value can be found in the betting market by highlighting players whose outlook for the tournament may be flying under the radar to the general public.
+Using the guidelines above to create a statistical model, value can be found in the ZOZO CHAMPIONSHIP betting market by highlighting players whose outlook for the tournament may be flying under the radar to the general public.

 The weighted model this week is: